Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Political Leaning and Polarization of News Outlets

 \subsection{Dataset Description and Construction}

-For our application, we construct and exploit a novel time-varying set of media networks, which we will call the \emph{network dataset}.
-We build the networks from the \emph{source dataset} collected by \citet{schmidt2018polarization} containing tick-by-tick information on the Facebook activity of national and local news outlets from four European countries (France, Germany, Italy, and Spain) in a time-span entirely covering the years 2015 and 2016.
-We aggregate this activity to daily data.
-The news outlet list is reported in the Reuters Digital News Report (2017) \citep{newman2017reuters}.
-The source dataset contains all posts published by the news outlets in those years along with the associated metadata and also all the data on anonymized user interactions with these posts in the form of comments.
-Table \ref{tab:db_desc} reports a summary description of the source dataset, which includes for each country the set of news outlets' pages, their posts and users' comments.

-After constructing the set of daily bipartite networks of interaction between news outlets and \emph{commenters} - those Facebook users commenting on news outlets' posts - for each country $r \in \{France, Germany, Italy, Spain\}$ at time $t$, we obtain the set of audience-duplication networks $\mathcal{G}_{tr}$ presented in Fig.~\ref{fig:sample2} by performing the one-mode projection on the side of news outlets (as in Fig.~\ref{fig:bptproj}).
+Our novel media temporal network dataset, \emph{network dataset} in what follows, comprises the news outlets in the list reported in the Reuters Digital News Report (2017) \citep{newman2017reuters}.
+The tick-by-tick data in the \emph{source dataset} of \citet{schmidt2018polarization} contains all posts published, along with their associated metadata, as well as all data on anonymized user interactions with these posts, in the form of comments.
+Table \ref{tab:db_desc} reports a summary description of the source dataset.
+We aggregate comment interactions to daily data at the outlet level by constructing the set of daily bipartite networks between news outlets and \emph{commenters} - those Facebook users commenting on news outlets' posts.
+For each country, i.e. \emph{France, Germany, Italy} and \emph{Spain}, at time $t$, we obtain the set of audience-duplication networks $\mathcal{G}_{t}$ presented in Figure~\ref{fig:sample2} by performing the one-mode projection on the side of news outlets (as in Figure~\ref{fig:bptproj}).